Spring 2009 Chanel couture collection: Collection

 The collection consisted of all-white clothing.
 The clothing was typically cut in an A-line shape, with "cropped jackets with flat, squared-off shoulders and standaway collars."

 During the runway show, models wore paper headdresses designed by Tokyo hairstylist and milliner Katsuya Kamo.
 The sixty-five headdresses were created from two packets of 11x17 photocopy paper, crumpled and twisted to achieve the desired effect.
 Most were sent from Tokyo, though some were constructed in Paris.
 Kamo and six or seven assistants "worked part-time for up to three weeks making the flowers."

 Fashion show

 The fashion show was held in a former bank near the Chanel headquarters on rue Cambon, rather than the Grand Palais exhibition hall where the event is typically held.
 The intimate location, near to Coco Chanel's previous residence at number 31, “emphasised the mythology of the fashion house.”

-Despite the economy, the show's presentation was as lavish as ever.
 Rather than the “single-prop, mega-installations” employed in recent years, the set was a “glorious paper heaven” designed by Stephane Lubrina.
 The building's grand stairway and 32 doric columns were covered from with 6,700 enormous white paper flowers.
 The set took 40 workers 15 weeks to create.

 Audience members were seated at round tables near the catwalk; these tables were adorned with paper flower centerpieces and white “lace” tablecloths cut from paper.
 Guests included Keira Knightley, Marianne Faithfull, and Olga Kurylenko.